 - Be honest and discuss potential outcomes.
 Let the child know that there are no guarantees; that this is a chance for people to find out about adoption and for everyone to have a good time.
 Discuss what next steps would look like if a potential match was identified.

 - Discuss confidentiality.
 Reassure the child, particularly teens, about confidentiality.
 Only first names will be used at the party.
 They should not share personal information about where they live/go to school, their personal history, or any details of their lives they do not feel comfortable sharing.

 - Help the child feel confident about him/herself.
 Talk to the child about their interests and strengths and encourage the child to speak positively about herself.

 - Make sure there is an adult the child knows and trusts.
 Consider asking other staff (or residential staff or foster parent) to assist with waiting children, particularly if you are bringing several children.
 This will allow you the opportunity to talk to families and other social workers while the child is with someone they know and trust.
 At some events, MARE provides “buddies” to help supervise waiting children.
 It is important that every child in attendance has an adult who can speak on her behalf.

-- Children should never be forced to attend an adoption party.
+- Children should never be forced to attend an adoption meet & greet.
 If they are reluctant and you decide it is not in their best interest to attend, you can attend by yourself or ask someone else who knows the child well to represent them.

 During the Event